Dog-Friendly North Stradbroke Island: Visiting with a Dog

 Dog-Friendly Cafes & Pubs on North Stradbroke Island

-There’s an increasing number of dog-friendly dining options that you can choose from when staying on North Stradbroke Island, if a BBQ at your campsite or accommodation isn’t planned.
+There’s plenty of dog-friendly dining options that you can choose from when staying on North Stradbroke Island, if a BBQ at your campsite or accommodation isn’t planned.

-Just outside of Dunwich, head to the Little Ship Club.
-With its wide grassy lawn, there’s plenty of room to sit outdoors with your pup, perhaps while you enjoy the sunset.
+Just outside of Dunwich, a great dog-friendly option is the Little Ship Club.
+The same sign about the club’s dress code (including when and where swimwear is accepted) also states that dogs must be leashed.
+There’s plenty of room on its wide grassy waterfront lawn to sit outside with your pup, perhaps while you enjoy the sunset.

 Dog-Friendly Accommodation on North Stradbroke Island